WithHolm/d-buddy/README.md

 ![img](./docs/img/buses.png)

+ive opted into completley removing the "signal source id" in the tui and instead use the application where the signal originated from.
+This will make it easier to understand where the signal came from and how it was generated.. details even has the arguments of how the application started.

 ## details
-every signal have some details. ive tried to make it as easy as possible to understand what is going on (ie calling a array of dict objects, a struct and showing data as such).
+every signal have some details.
+ive tried to make it as easy as possible to understand what is going on (ie calling a array of dict objects, a struct and showing data as such).

-However you migh disagree, here as its "not the same type", i want to have a way to differentiate between them and have a "simplistic" view for easy debugging, if you are into that sort of thing.
+However you migh disagree, here as its "not the same type", i want to have a way to differentiate between them and have a "simplistic" view for easy debugging.
+This view will have more focus going forwards.
 ![img](./docs/img/details.png)